unoplatform/uno/doc/articles/features/windows-applicationmodel-email.md

 On iOS, it uses `MFMailComposeViewController` but falls back to `mailto:` in case user has not set up any e-mail account yet.

-ON other platforms, the `mailto:` URI is used to try to compose the e-mail.
+On other platforms, the `mailto:` URI is used to try to compose the e-mail.
 This uses the `Launcher` API to launch the URI, so works on all platforms where `Launcher` is supported.

+E-mail attachments are not supported yet.